British Airways Long Haul Aircraft Fleet Guide

 Aircraft Refurbishments

-This involves reducing the size of First Class cabins to 8 seats, installing the new Club Suite, larger premium economy cabins and 10 abreast seating in economy.
+This involved reducing the size of First Class cabins to 8 seats, installing the new Club Suite, larger premium economy cabins 10 abreast seating in economy.

 The majority of BA’s long haul fleet is equipped with WiFi.
-Details of how to connect and charges are available on ba.com
+Details of how to connect and charges are available on ba.com.
+BA has confirmed this will be upgraded to high speed gate-to-gate Starlink WiFi from 2026 onwards.
+This will be free for all passengers.

 Here’s a breakdown of the different types of aircraft in BA’s long haul fleet: